Cam Talbot dazzles in goal to keep game close, and Wild beats Vegas in shootout

 That score didn't change in the second period, with both teams blanking on a power play.

-His best stop of the season came after he slid across in time to glove down a puck off Keegan Kolesar's stick off a 2-on-1 break, a save of the year candidate.
+His best stop of the season came after he slid across in time to glove down a puck off Keegan Kolesar's stick off a 2-on-1 break.

 And on the very next shift, Talbot stuck out his stick just in time to bat down another try from Kolesar – an impressive sequence that helped keep the game tied going into the third.